fma2/pcp-intro-web-development-2016/assignments/project2.md

 2. *about.html*  - a basic about page (feel free to use elements from the landing page you created in Project 1)
 3. *contact.html* - a page with the restaurant's contact information and input elements for name and email submission (so the user can sign up for the restaurant's mailing list)

 **To begin this assignment**, use the Command Line to create a directory called restaurant-website.
-In this directory, create the files: index.html, about.html, menu.html, and style.css.
+In this directory, create the files: index.html, about.html, menu.html, and styles.css.

 **Before starting to code**, draw out the layout of your page using boxes (remember, [boxifying design](https://docs.google.com/presentation/d/1CBYD9bsQmbMLX5sZINM4B6Bx5oFDcE64_jezmKzvHLQ/edit)?).

-**For starter code**, go to [http://jsbin.com/riyodamuqe/edit?html,css,output](http://jsbin.com/riyodamuqe/edit?html,css,output) and copy and paste the HTML into your index.html file and the CSS into your style.css file.
+**For starter code**, go to [http://jsbin.com/riyodamuqe/edit?html,css,output](http://jsbin.com/riyodamuqe/edit?html,css,output) and copy and paste the HTML into your index.html file and the CSS into your styles.css file.

 **Your site should have the following characteristics**: